reichow-lab/subunit_analysis/README.md

 $3163205268768835278,11,1954348058698591563
 $11953291252703823103,1,3473960013799703934
 ```
 Step # 6: It is essential to confirm that the .csv file is properly formatted before continuing by visually inspecting the file.
+If doing multiple classes, you will need to rename the metadata.csv file to a unique file name (e.g. J335_class1_metadata.csv)

 Step # 7: .csv files of classes of similar states can be combined using concatenate commands at this point if necessary
 ```